dsccommunity/xPSDesiredStateConfiguration/README.md

     those starting with 'xPSEndpoint*'.
   * Sample_xMsiPackage_InstallPackageFromHttp - This was added to the example
     xMsiPackage_InstallPackageConfig.ps1 so the example sows either URI scheme.
+  * Sample_xEnvironment_CreatePathVariable.ps1 - Same as the new example
+    xEnvironment_AddMultiplePaths.ps1

 ### 8.3.0.0